-Students who have an ACT math score of 17-18, an Algebra score of 31-40 on the COMPASS, or 50-76 Elementary Algebra score on the ACCUPLACER may co-enroll in Foundations of Mathematics and College Algebra.
+Students in a college transfer program with an ACT math score 0-18, or 0-99 pre-algebra on the COMPASS, or 76 or below Elementary Algebra score on the ACCUPLACER whose scores do not make them eligible for co-enrollment in College Algebra must enroll in Foundations of Math, a developmental course in general mathematics, which allows students to learn and demonstrate competencies necessary for enrollment in College Algebra.

 Students enrolling in certain transferrable programs who meet the placement requirements may enroll in Quantitative Literacy.
 This course emphasizes mathematical understandings and skills involving logic, proportions, algebra, and relations.
 This course meets the graduation requirements for mathematics in the AA in General Education, AS in Human Services, and AS in Criminal Justice and Corrections programs (see individual program requirements).
+Students who do not meet the placement requirement for Quantitative Literacy may co-enroll in Quantitative Literacy and Foundations of Quantitative Literacy with the appropriate placement scores.

-Students enrolling in a technical program will enroll in the Math for Business Technology Course or Math with Business Applications Course which emphasizes applications of mathematics in technical areas.
-One of these two courses is required in the Business Technology program and meets the graduation requirements for several other technical certificate and AAS programs (see individual program requirements).
+Students enrolling in a technical program will enroll in the Math for Business Technology Course which emphasizes applications of mathematics in technical areas and meets the graduation requirements for several technical certificate and AAS programs (see individual program requirements).